 - Excessive birth weight.
 High levels of glucose in the mother’s bloodstream can trigger the baby to produce high levels of insulin, potentially causing the baby to grow larger than is normal (macrosomia).
 Large babies are at higher risk of problematic delivery

-- A higher risk of early (premature) birth.
-Also, early delivery may be necessary if the baby is large
+- A higher risk of early (premature) birth

 - Respiratory distress syndrome, especially if they are born early.
 Respiratory distress syndrome is a condition that makes breathing difficult

 - Low blood glucose (hypoglycaemia) may develop soon after birth because the baby’s own insulin production is high.
 Treatment to normalise the baby's blood glucose level may be necessary

 - A higher risk of type 2 diabetes later in life.

 - Preeclampsia, which is a serious form of high blood pressure that only occurs during pregnancy.
 It can be life-threatening for both mother and baby

 - A higher risk of developing gestational diabetes during a future pregnancy